Stochastic dynamics of Arctic sea ice Part I: Additive noise: Conclusion

 \section{Conclusion}

-We have examined the dependence of the stochastic solutions on the external heat-flux $\Delta F_0$ through analytical and numerical approaches in the case of additive noise of constant amplitude.
-This additive form of noise is not dependent on the state of the system itself and is thus qualitatively and quantitatively distinct from multiplicative noise, in which it does depend on the state of the system \citep{MW:2015b}.
+Using both analytical and numerical methods, we have studied the dependence of the solutions of a stochastic sea ice model on the external heat-flux $\Delta F_0$, which models greenhouse gas forcing, for both additive and multiplicative noise.
+Additive noise does not depend on the state of the system itself and is thus qualitatively and quantitatively distinct from multiplicative noise, which does depend on the state of the system.
+Here, in the latter case we considered the variability of atmospheric forcing driving a variation of sea ice export as a key source of multiplicative noise, and hence the noise-forcing is linearly proportional to the sea ice thickness (or energy).
 The ensemble statistics of the system depend upon the stability and asymmetry of the underlying deterministic solutions and the magnitude of the noise-forcing.
-The stability and the asymmetry are determined principally by two main processes; the ice-albedo-feedback and the longwave stabilization, which act asynchronously.
-As $\Delta F_0$ increases, modeling greenhouse gas forcing, the statistical characteristics of the two main processes control the principal aspects of the solutions which we summarize presently.
+The stability and the asymmetry are principally determined by two main processes; the ice-albedo-feedback and the longwave stabilization, which act asynchronously.

-We divided the analysis into the three regimes of $\Delta F_0$ associated with the steady state solutions of the deterministic system giving perennial, seasonal and ice-free states as found by \citet{EW09}.
+We divided the analysis into the three regimes of $\Delta F_0$ associated with the steady state solutions of the deterministic system; perennial, seasonal and ice-free states as found by \citet{EW09}.
 The deterministic perennial and seasonal states are separated by a reversible transition and the seasonal and ice-free states are delineated by a saddle-node bifurcation.
 By introducing the concept and an ``ice-potential'', which describes the thermodynamic restoring forces in the system in a manner akin to a time-dependent Ornstein-Uhlenbeck process, we provide a relatively simple framework for interpreting the solutions.